Senator McSally, an Air Force veteran, says she was raped by a superior officer

 Ernst, a Republican, has in the past worked with Democratic Senator Kirsten Gillibrand to combat sexual assault in the military.

-McSally, 52, an Arizona Republican who served two terms in the U.S. House of Representatives, was appointed in December by the state's governor to take over the Senate seat once held by the late John McCain.
+McSally, 52, who served two terms in the U.S. House of Representatives, was appointed in December by Arizona's governor to take over the Senate seat once held by the late John McCain.
 A special election will be held in 2020 to fill the remaining two years of McCain's six-year term.

 In November's congressional elections, McSally lost to Democrat Kyrsten Sinema in the contest for Arizona's other U.S. Senate seat, formerly held by Republican Jeff Flake.

-(Reporting by Eric Beech, Mohammad Zargham and Patricia Zengerle; Writing by Tim Ahmann; Editing by Peter Cooney)
+(Reporting by Eric Beech, Mohammad Zargham and Patricia Zengerle, Additional reporting by Alex Dobuzinskis in Los Angeles; Writing by Tim Ahmann; Editing by Peter Cooney)